Tanndev/Maelstrom/documentation/rules.md

 Unlike attributes, all [abilities](#abilities) start with zero dots.

 Assign dots to your character's abilities with the following rules:
-- Choose two abilities and assign each of them 3 dots.
+- Choose 2 abilities and assign each of them 3 dots.
-- Choose another four abilities and assign each of them 2 dots.
+- Choose another 4 abilities and assign each of them 2 dots.
-- Choose another six abilities and assign each of them 1 dot.
+- Choose another 6 abilities and assign each of them 1 dot.
 - You may not combine these dots; you must select twelve different abilities.
-- You **must** have at least four total dots in each category (Talents, Skills, Knowledges).

 When assigning dots, keep in mind that there is a penalty to use [skills](#skills) and [knowledges](#knowledges) are more difficult or impossible to use without any dots in them.
 So, while it can be tempting to put as many dots as possible into [talents](#talents), it's usually better to spread out your dots somewhat evenly.
 Of course, the most important thing is to make sure your character's abilities match their backstory and your style of play.